gotspam/ansible-workshop/docs/class1/module2/lab2.rst

    - Type ``ansible-playbook -e @creds.yaml --ask-vault-pass playbooks/hack11.yaml``

-   You will be prompted for vault ``password`` before executing the playbook.
+   You will be prompted for a password before executing the playbook.
+Password is **password**.
    If successful, you should see config for virtual servers, pools and nodes.

    ..
 NOTE::

+    ``ansible-vault`` is used to store passwords and other sensitive info for use by ansible playbooks.

+    Type ``cat creds.yaml`` to confirm vault file is encrypted.
-    Type ``ansible-vault view creds.yaml`` to modify the vault file.
+    Type ``ansible-vault view creds.yaml`` to view the vault file.
     Type ``ansible-vault edit creds.yaml`` to modify the vault file.